LarLex001/rl-agent-audio-equalizer/README.md

 ## 📝 License

-This project is licensed under the terms of the [Apache License 2.0](../LICENSE).
+This project is licensed under the Apache License 2.0.
-You are free to use, modify and distribute this code in accordance with the terms of the licence.
+You are free to use, modify, and distribute this software under the terms of the license.

+- See the full license text in [LICENSE](LICENSE).
+- Attribution and additional copyright information are provided in [NOTICE](NOTICE).